EmmanueleVilla/quantum_tests/README.md

 Check if the conv and pool layer are really invertible... conv OK, pool OK! (inversion_check.py)

 #### Test 7
-Try a new method to calculate the fitness and evolve the QCNN... using the basis encoding so we can merge the QCNN with Grover! (superposition_fitness_check.py) [IN PROGRESS]
+Try a new method to calculate the fitness and evolve the QCNN... using the basis encoding so we can merge the QCNN with Grover! (superposition_fitness_check.py).
+The oracle encoding and creation works, now trying with a bigger graph..

+#### Test 8
+Trying the oracle training with a 3x4 graph.
+Train data composed by nearly 400 graphs, 45% valid and 55% invalid.
+[IN PROGRESS]